i-am-the-gabe/My-Dearest-Alice/README.md

 # My Dearest Alice

-The will of a tortured detective to find his kidnapped wife is sparked once more when a police officer disappears while responding to a 911 call.
+The will of a tortured detective to find his kidnapped wife is sparked once more when a police officer disappears at the same place she did.